Situation in 2020

 Area C also holds most of the West Bank’s natural resources.
 Nonetheless, more than 70% of Palestinian villages in the area are not connected to the water grid, while all settlements come with every basic amenity.
 In 1972, there were 1,000 Israeli settlers living in area C, now there are at least 360,000 living in 125 settlements and around 100 outposts.
 Settlers face lower tax rates and generous grants by the Israeli government if they move into the settlements.

-Jerusalem was always the capital of the Palestine region, during both Ottoman and British rule, however, like the West Bank, East Jerusalem has been occupied by Israel since 1967 - the occupation is "illegal", according to declarations in the United Nations.
-In 1980, Israel declared Jerusalem to be their its capital, a ‘unified city’, effectively annexing it.
+Jerusalem was always the capital of the Palestine region, during both Ottoman and British rule.
+During the 1948 Arab–Israeli War, Jerusalem was contested between Jordan and Israel.
+At the cessation of hostilities, the two countries negotiated a division of the city, with the eastern sector coming under Jordanian rule, an arrangement formalized in the Rhodes Agreement in March 1949.
+However, like the West Bank, East Jerusalem has been occupied by Israel since 1967 – the occupation is "illegal" according to declarations in the United Nations.
+In 1980, the Knesset declared Jerusalem to be the unified capital of Israel, effectively annexing it.
 This was not recognised by much of the international community.
 In 2000, the Palestinian Authority passed a law stating Jerusalem to be their capital.
-Up until now, Israel’s de facto capital has been Tel Aviv and Palestine’s de facto capital is Ramallah.
+For much of the international community, Israel’s de facto capital is still seen as Tel Aviv and Palestine’s de facto capital is Ramallah.

 In 2020, around 220,000 or 39% of all East Jerusalem residents are Jews living in settlements or previously-owned Palestinian homes.
 The Palestinian residents are allowed to travel throughout Israel, are under Israeli military and civil control, but as they have not become Israeli citizens they can not vote in national elections.